 This one comes with a 12 months manufacturer's warranty.

 Which Brake Controller will suit me?

 We have been selling this product for several years now.
+These are popular with our customers and we sell a number per week.
 We try to keep a few of these on our shelves for quick delivery.
-If you order more than the 8 we have in stock, the delay is around 8 days to get more.
+If you order more than the 4 we have in stock, the delay is around 7 days to get more.

 Customer Comments & Reviews

 The Tekonsha appeared to have a fault after connection, but after contacting Tekonsha.com I found the solution.
 All good, the 12 volts at the plug decided to disappear when fitting the tekonsha.
 That is, the fuse holder I purchased from Bias boating had a high resistance join to the spade connector, hence the 12 volts collapsed when fitting the unit.
 I didn't suspect a faulty tekonsha, and I was sure I followed instructions correctly.
 Unit working fine now.
 I'm getting tired of cheap garbage from China now.
 At least the tekonsha comes from the Americas.
 Cheers Jeff.